Why Small Daily Actions Matter More Than Big Plans

 If we never take that first step, we also never give ourselves the chance to succeed.
 If we keep waiting for the “right time,” we’ll be stuck at the bottom of that staircase forever.
 And the longer we wait, the harder it gets to start.

 There’s no such thing as the perfect moment.
 Things will never be perfect, and that’s okay.
 We learn as we go.
 We figure it out with every step we take.
-Success isn’t about waiting until everything is aligned perfectly.
-It’s about taking action, even when it feels imperfect or messy.
-So, stop overthinking and waiting for the stars to align.
+Progress usually starts before you feel ready.
+Stop overthinking and waiting for the stars to align.
 It’s the small steps, the ones we take right now, that lead to real progress and, ultimately, success.

 The Science Behind Small Steps